HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 - Please, ==don't go straight for a transaction when you haven't given anything ***first***.== Always start with building a mutual connection.
 - If you have to ask more questions in order to send better actionable tips or resources (YouTube videos, articles, or any *helpful* thing) do it.
 You have to ***truly*** want to help them — *or pique their interest*.
 - The least you can do:
-	- Connect them with someone else in your network
+	- Connect them with someone else in your network.
-	- Just continue having a good conversation and showing interest
+	- Just continue having a good conversation and showing interest.
 	- Offer something that potentially raises their curiosity (or controversial) *in **their** field*, by asking more clarifying questions or seeking ***their*** opinion on something that you may have mutual interest.
 ### Make deeper connection
 - Making that "face-to-face" interaction is priceless.
 Nobody can see you, your personality, or your mannerisms via text.
 This step offers a major raise to your [[Entrepreneurship#Authority |authority]] and [[Entrepreneurship#Authenticity |authenticity]].